-The Excel Amorlinc function calculates the prorated linear depreciation of an asset for each accounting period.
-The function has been introduced into Excel for users of the French accounting system.
+The Excel Amorlinc function is provided for users of the French accounting system.
+The function calculates the prorated linear depreciation of an asset for a specified accounting period.

 Where the arguments are as follows: